palikar/dotfiles/.emacs.d/EMACS.md

 # Web Mode

-From time to time I ahave to write HTML and other 'web-stuff' and this setup gets me by.
+From time to time I have to write HTML and other 'web-stuff' and this setup gets me by.
 It's not really sophisticated and complex but&#x2026;. come on, it web-programming&#x2026;no offense.
 There are a lot Key bindings that come with `web-mode` that I don't really know, mostly because I don't use it that much but if you do, be sure to check them out.

 -   [emmet-mode](https://github.com/smihica/emmet-mode) - `C-j` Expands the emmet code given the minor mode is active